bradgough/labs/HYCU/hycu_lab.rst

 - Username = <collected as part of pre-requisites>
 - Password = <collected as part of pre-requisites>

-7. Select your desired Virtual machine, click “Credentials” and assign created credential group to the Virtual machine.
+7. Select your desired Virtual machine, click “Credentials” and assign the created credential group to the Virtual machine.

  ..
 Note :: Notice VM discovery will be marked green if credentials were properly verified and HYCU has access to the 		system.

 8. Select the VM again, and then select the latest restore point, and click on “Restore Files”.
 By default, you can recover files to any shared location.

-9. Click on the “Restore files” again.
+9. Click on the “Restore files” button again.
 Simply check the boxes next to folders/files needed for restore, and confirm with 	  next.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image28.png

-10. Select restore to Original or Alternate location, fill out required information and restore the files.
+10. Select restore to Original or Alternate location, fill out the required information and restore the files.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image29.png